 The following documents are discussed in the presentation and may be of interest to you:

-A reminder that there is still an opportunity for you to get involved by registering your interest in attending the workshop or alternatively, you can simply provide your comments via the link below.
+A reminder that there is still an opportunity for you to get involved in this exciting project by registering your interest via the link below.

 Register your interest